orgua/OneWireHub/README.md

 - supports up to eight slaves for now, but small changes can easily extend this to 32
 - cleaner, faster code with c++11 features (requires arduino 1.6.6 or higher)
 - arduino-dependencies are found in the mockup "arduino.h" (for portability and tests)
+- good documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- rework of checkReset() and showPresence() - Hub is much more reliable now and it saves ~120 byte space
 - faster CRC16 (ds2450 and ds2408 and ds2423), still potential left if there are remaining timing-problems
 - refactored the interface: hub.poll() replaces hub.waitForRequest()
 - extended ds2890 to up to 4CH (datasheet has it covered), ds2413, ds2413 --> feature-complete